NigelFinegan5p/cli-2/README.md

 # JavaScript Calculator

-HTML Structure, CSS style, Javascript for functionality
+HTML for Structure, CSS for style and Javascript for functionality

 We started our project with HTML for structure.
 We created a basic  layout for our JavaScript Calculator in the Index.html file.